jollyjerr/knowledge/programming/computer-science/quantum-computing.md

 #### Bells Inequality

 Alice and Bob sent to two planets.
-They cannot communicate with eachother.
+They cannot communicate with each other.

 Third party sends a bit to Bob and Alice, A and B, and they respond with X and Y.